 Some readers had thought that black holes in outer space would ravenously suck in all material in their vicinity, like an out-of-control vacuum cleaner.
 In reality, for example, if our Sun were replaced by a black hole of equal mass, the orbits of the planets would be essentially unchanged.

-See The Physics Book for more cool information on black holes.
+See for more cool information on black holes.

 Here’s another misconception.
 For most Americans, the caduceus—an ancient symbol featuring two snakes winding about a winged staff—symbolizes medicine, medical care, and medical personnel.